 Recently, however, some research has suggested that swaddling might not always be safe: Babies that are swaddled may sleep more deeply.
 While this may at first appear to be a good thing it may in fact put them at higher risk of SIDS.
 The ability to arouse (begin to wake) from sleep is key to a baby’s ability to cope with things in their environment that might otherwise put them at risk of SIDS.
-Research shows that swaddling reduces this ability much more among babies for whom swaddling is a new experience - i.e. have NOT been swaddled since birth.
-A recent review paper found that swaddling increased SIDS risk if the baby was on its front, and decreased it for babies sleeping on their back.
-However a recent UK study found an increased risk of SIDS for all swaddled babies - including those sleeping on their back.
+Research (Influence of swaddling experience on spontaneous arousal patterns and autonomic control in sleeping infants.
+Richardson et al., 2010) shows that swaddling reduces this ability much more among babies for whom swaddling is a new experience – i.e. have NOT been swaddled since birth.
+A recent review paper (Swaddling: A Systematic Review.
+Van Sleuwen et al., 2007) found that swaddling increased SIDS risk if the baby was on its front, and decreased it for babies sleeping on their back.
+However a recent UK study (Hazardous cosleeping environments and risk factors amenable to change: case-control study of SIDS in south west England.
+Blair et al., 2009) found an increased risk of SIDS for all swaddled babies – including those sleeping on their back.
 The current evidence is therefore contradictory.

 Swaddling can also put babies at higher risk of bone-development problems, chest infections and overheating.
 It is also not considered to be a good idea to swaddle a baby when bed-sharing.
 Babies need to be able to use their arms and legs to alert adults who get too close, and to move covers from their faces.
 Swaddling prevents a bed-sharing baby from doing this.

 - Baby’s legs and feet should be able to move freely, and bend at the hip.